 Why can we find out the mass of Jupiter using any of its moons?
 Are the formulas valid for any mass?
-Justify your answer le the attraction we feel towards Earth of the same nature as the attraction that exists Is the attraction we feel towards Earth of the same nature as the attraction that exists between celestial objects? between eclestial objects: Further: What is the relationship between gravity and the cause of ocean tides?
+Justify your answer Is the attraction we feel towards Earth of the same nature as the attraction that exists between celestial objects?
+Further: What is the relationship between gravity and the cause of ocean tides?